adri-romsor/iterative_inference_segm/README.md

 - [ ] Add possibility of having only y
 - [x] Add possibility of having several intermediate layers as input
 - [x] Add skip connections in DAE
+- [ ] Add noise to skip connections
 - [ ] Add WWAE pooling tracking
 - [ ] Add training DAE training from the output of FCN8 instead of GT.
 - [x] Code CRF (M)